-A Mr. Cobledick of Republican City was paid \$10 for riding a bucking bron cho at Ragan.
+A Mr. Cobledick of Republican City was paid \$10 for riding a bucking bronso much insurance.
+The following are cho at Ragan.
 Other men on several occasions had tried and failed.
+Three families who emigrated from ty, was taken sick in the morning with acute gastritis and died before night.
+A wife, four daughters and two sons survive

-Three families who emigrated from Boone county to California last spring have returned to their first love.
+Boone county to California last spring have returned to their first love.
 They have had all they want of California.

-Frank Kinzer of Loretto, Boone county, was taken sick in the morning with acute gastritis and died before night.
-A wife, four daughters and two sons survive kee, three policies, \$2,000, \$3,000, \$10,- county are preparing to dig their crop.
+Frank Kinzer of Loretto, Boone councounty are preparing to dig their crop.
 The beets this year are fine and the crop will bring some raisers as high as \$100 per acre.

-Two old soldiers living in the northern part of the state died after return- typhoon.
-This increases the mortaling home from the Minneapolis en- ity to 10,000 persons. campment.
+Two old soldiers living in the northern part of the state died after returning home from the Minneapolis en- ity to 10,000 persons. campment.
 The strain was too much for them.